 Deploying Services-Only Applications

-Services-only applications don’t require tenant-specific configurations.
+Services-only applications do not require tenant-specific configurations.
 Therefore, the provider section is omitted from the CAPApplication resource.
 The CAPApplicationVersion may include only Content jobs and no tenant-related jobs.
-The rest of the configuration for your services-only application stays the same.
+The rest of the configuration for your services-only application remains the same.

 Application Configuration